onap/integration/docs/docs_usecases.rst

 Description
 ~~~~~~~~~~~
-This session includes use cases and functional requirements which have been verified in Dublin release by the Integration team:
+This session includes use cases and functional requirements which have been verified in Frankfurt release by the Integration team:
     1. What has been implemented
     2. Step by step instruction on how to deploy them, including the links to download the related assets and resources
     3. Known issues and workaround

-The final testing status can be found at `Dublin Release Integration Testing Status Summary <https://wiki.onap.org/display/DW/Dublin+Release+Integration+Testing+Status>`_
+The final testing status can be found at `Frankfurt Release Integration Testing Status <2: Frankfurt Release Integration Testing Status>`_

 Use Cases
 ~~~~~~~~~